devpko/devpko.github.io/README.md

 # devpko's blog

 This blog is designed to study computer vision-related fields.
 I would like to inform and share what I have learned, experienced, and what I will study in the future through this blog.
 So I hope that my knowledge and experience can be useful to those who need it.
+- Using [disqus](https://disqus.com/by/devpko/) to manage comments on posts.

 ## Quick Start
 ### Running locally